-In this trip, learn about World War II… in Galveston!
+In this Houston Field Trip, learn about World War II history in Galveston!
 Tour old war ships and find an old fort.
 Look below for a map.

 - Voices of Young Heroes: A World War II Book for Kids (Book on WWII)